 - Time – You can perform three types of tasks with your time: tasks you are good at, tasks you are bad at, and tasks you love to do.
-Obviously it’s a good idea to move away from tasks you’re bad at, but even tasks you’re “good” at can drain your energy.
+Obviously, it’s a good idea to move away from tasks you’re bad at, but even tasks you’re “good” at can drain your energy.
 Your goal as Ultrapreneur is to only be doing tasks you love; these tasks rejuvenate and energize you, empowering you to keep moving forward.

 - Systems – Systems have to work in the natural way the business owner works.
 If you’re a collaborator and try to force yourself to work solo, it isn’t going to work.
 Your goal is to get to the place where your systems complement the way you work.
-Otherwise you end up working much harder for much less satisfying outcomes.
+Otherwise, you end up working much harder for much less satisfying outcomes.

-Remember, these steps are inter-related rather than linear.
+Remember, these steps are interrelated rather than linear.
 They are happening simultaneously.

 A New Perspective.
 Practical Measures.

-More than 35 Years of small business ownership have taught Nigel that entrepreneurs need practical next steps with measureable results, as well as the ability to step back and see things from a global point of view.
+More than 35 Years of small business ownership have taught Nigel that entrepreneurs need practical next steps with measurable results, as well as the ability to step back and see things from a global point of view.